a20351766/mchain1.2/docs/source/upgrading_your_network_tutorial.rst

 In a production network this process would be repeated for each of the Kafka-based orderers in a rolling fashion.

-Now **download and restart the orderer** with our new fabric image:
+Now **download and restart the orderer** with our new mchain image:

 .. code:: bash